KulikDM/pythresh/docs/index.rst

  Benchmarking
 **************

-Benchmarking has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder was the most robust in terms of datasets and outlier detection methods.
+Benchmarking  has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean, and the most robust (best least accurate prediction) was `DSN`.

 ----